 The Conversation: Colombia's coffee industry is at risk due to unpredictable seasons, floods, landslides, droughts and pests.
 Farmers say they want to learn to adapt to these environmental changes but don't know how.

 This post includes an excerpt from an op-ed I wrote for Thomson Reuters News Foundation and links to the full article.
 In the op-ed, I argue that our collective attention is spent so obsessively on marginal food security issues that it comes at the expense of more pressing matters.

 On the plane down to Colombia yesterday, I reviewed notes from my first research trip several months ago.
 I was surprised to find that every day I diligently wrote a reflection.
 Here is a redacted version of those notes, spanning eight days of research.

-This piece is the first of four I will publish this spring in which I describe particular techniques used to make sense of or mine large data sets.
-This post covers network analysis.
+This piece is the final of four I will publish this spring in which I describe particular techniques used to make sense of or mine large data sets.
+This post covers machine learning.